lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass AD_2 to the security application.

-If any verification step fails, the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If any processing step fails, the Initiator SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
+Sending error messages is essential for debugging but MAY be skipped due to denial of service reasons, see {{security}}.
+If an error message is sent, the protocol MUST be discontinued.

 ## EDHOC Message 3 {#m3}